Lokalise graphic of PHP localization

 Number formatting

-Next, let’s discover how to perform number formatting in PHP with setlocale.
-Take a look at the following code:
+Next, let’s see how to perform general number formatting in PHP using setlocale().

 $num = 1314.15;